perokvist/event-driven-architecture/index.md

 This is a follow-up to the talk [Practical experiences with microservices in the cloud](https://www.slideshare.net/Perkvist1/practical-experiences-with-microservices-in-the-cloud) I held at the Micro CPH 2017.

 In this article we'll explore Event Driven Architecture (EDA) mainly through "Event-based State Transfer", see [Martin Fowler's event patterns](https://martinfowler.com/videos.html#many-meanings-event).
-In the examples services and compontents will collaborate through events. ``?
-Are Services and Components treated as synonyms?
-Choose one? ?`` The service and component definition we're using is as follows.
+In the examples services and compontents will collaborate through events.
+The service and component definition we're using is as follows.
 ## Service / Component

 Each service can react to / emit events, and handle request/response.
 Requests can be commands or queries.
-Responses can be only status codes or results, the request/response could by synchronous or asynchronous, eventual consistent or not. ``?
-What about events?
-Asynchronous and eventual consisten by nature? ?`` While the service definition stays the same, all these options are implementation details.
+Responses can be only status codes or results, the request/response could by synchronous or asynchronous, eventual consistent or not.
+While the service definition stays the same, all these options are implementation details.

 [Source of inspiration](http://media.abdullin.com/blog/2015/2015-03-18-edd-eBay-Barcelona.pdf#page=23)

 ![Service definition](assets/service.png)

-## ``?
-Unified? ?`` Logs
+## Logs

 This article will also look at integration between services using logs.